Frequently Asked Questions

 Ownership will need to carry the design team.
 CRATE Modular will come onto your team in a Design Assist role to provide details and assemblies to the design team, as well as perform plan reviews at 30% and 60% for constructibility, factory efficiencies, and price.
 This fee is roughly 1.5% of estimated project value.

 Please note, the design process for some education projects are different if they go through DSA approvals and permitting.*

 Yes, CRATE Modular is a supplier of modular components.
 You will need a licensed General Contractor (GC) to perform all the on-site work necessary for your project including installation of your container modular building.
 We have a list of partner GC’s we have worked with on past projects that we can share with you.

-CRATE also offers and Installation Education Program if you have a GC that you prefer to work with.
-Building with containers utilizes many traditional trades, we are happy to educate your GC of choice on how to work with our product for a seamless install.
+CRATE also offers an Installation Education Program if you have a GC that you prefer to work with.
+Building with steel utilizes many traditional trades, we are happy to educate your GC of choice on how to work with our product for a seamless install.

 The main advantage of modular construction is the overlap of off-site building and on-site preparation and the time savings that comes with simultaneous progress.
 We pay a lot of attention to what’s going on off-site, as the individual modules are being built in assembly line procession by specialized workers.
 But what’s happening on-site during a permanent modular construction project?